dfamonteiro/blog/blog/content/posts/2025-books.md

 - This book is a bit of a cult classic in the space & rocket community, and in my opinion, this reputation is completely deserved: John D. Clark makes a wonderful job of not only detailing the advancements of rocket propellant technology, but doing so in an incredibly charismatic manner, almost as if he is telling a tale to you personally after a couple of drinks.
 The number of different chemicals that have been tried as rocket propellants is something that is hard to believe when you are reading through the chapters: they really tried everything you can think of, and probably some substances you _really_ shouldn't be thinking of.
 - As a final note, this book does a really good job of filling in the blanks between the V2 program, and the american Redstone program.
 In hindsight it makes complete sense, but the primary stakeholders of liquid rocket propellant development was not necessarily NASA or orbital rockets, but actually the US military branches which needed storable (and ideally hypergolic) propellants for all sorts of missiles they were procuring.

-### Project Hail Mary (Andy Weir)

-- _Project Hail Mary_ is just an incredible book.
-I thought my days of reading fiction were over, but I guess this book is _the_ exception to the rule.
-Its scientific foundations are top notch, and I found the "fake" science to be very cohesively and elegantly designed: I'd like to highlight everything related to astrophage as the book's strong point, starting from the scientific discoveries (which are critical for the book's plot) all the way to the practicalities of using and handling large quantities of this fictitious life form.
-- Another aspect that I really enjoyed was Weir's take on making first contact with another sentient species with a roughly equivalent level of science and technology to ours: I wasn't expecting this at all when I first started reading the book and it was a nice surprise.
-- Ultimately, it's a very good page turner: I managed to read the whole book in two days.

 ### Reentry: SpaceX, Elon Musk, and the Reusable Rockets that Launched a Second Space Age (Eric Berger)